List of UK top-ten singles in 1966: Entries by artist

-The Troggs were one of the UK's most successful music acts of 1966, achieving three top 10 singles, including the number-one hit "With a Girl Like You".
+Newcomers to the UK top 10 this year were Small Faces, who secured four entries, including chart-topper "All or Nothing".

-Dusty Springfield had three UK top 10 entries this year, including her only number-one hit, "You Don't Have to Say You Love Me".
+The Troggs were another British band who saw significant success in 1966, achieving three top 10 singles, including the number-one hit "With a Girl Like You".

-Chris Farlowe (pictured in 2010) spent one week at number-one in 1966 with his only UK top 10 entry, a cover of The Rolling Stones' "Out of Time".
+Dusty Springfield had three UK top 10 entries this year, including her only number-one single, "You Don't Have to Say You Love Me".